mongodb/mongodb-enterprise-kubernetes/README.md

 The MongoDB Enterprise Operator is compatible with Kubernetes v1.9 and above.
 It has been tested against Openshift 3.9.

-This Operator requires Ops Manager or Cloud Manager.
+This Operator requires [Ops Manager](https://docs.opsmanager.mongodb.com/current/) or [Cloud Manager](https://cloud.mongodb.com/user#/cloud/login).
 In this document, when we refer to "Ops Manager", you may substitute "Cloud Manager".
 The functionality is the same.
+> If this is your first time trying the Operator, Cloud Manager is easier to get started